igniti0n/Themer/README.md

         nc.addObserver(self, selector: #selector(onThemeChanged), name: Themer.notificationName, object: nil)
 ```

 ## Custom themed views

-Out of the box, from Themer,  you get themed view like ThemedButton, ThemedNavigationBar, ThemedLabel...
-But, what if you want  2 or 3 different
-styles fo buttons in light and dark theme?
-No problem, just add custom themed and attach assets to them.
+Out of the box, you get a themed view like ThemedButton, ThemedNavigationBar, ThemedLabel...
+But, what if you want  2 or 3 different styles of buttons in a light and dark theme?
+No problem, just create a custom-themed view and attach assets to them.

 #### Create a themed view, by extending one of the 'Themable' prefixed protocols.